Kong/docs.konghq.com/app/konnect/vitals/index.md

 Last 15 minutes | Data is aggregated in ten second increments.
 Last hour| Data is aggregated in one minute increments.
 Last three hours | Data is aggregated in one minute increments.
-Last 6 hours | Data is aggregated in ten minute increments.
+Last six hours | Data is aggregated in ten minute increments.
 Last 12 hours| Data is aggregated in ten minute increments.
 Last 24 hours| Data is aggregated in ten minute increments.
 Last seven days | Data is aggregated in one hour increments.